Cottingley Town Hall: History

 The building was commissioned by members of the local school committee after the existing school became too small to be functional: the site of the existing school was donated to the committee by a local landowner and philanthropist, Joseph Hollings of Wheatley.
 An adjacent property, which formed the larger part of the site and was known as Town Hill, was donated to the committee by a locally-born member of parliament, William Ferrand.

 The foundation stone for the new building was laid by William Evans Glyde, who was a partner in Messrs Salts, on 26 December 1863.
 It was designed by Samuel Jackson of Bradford in the Italianate style, built by Messrs Denbigh & Johnson in ashlar stone at a cost of £3,000 and was officially opened by Lord Frederick Cavendish on 21 March 1865.
 The carpet manufacturer, John Crossley of Halifax, presided at the ceremony.

 The design involved a symmetrical main frontage with three bays facing onto Main Street.
 The central bay, which slightly projected forward, featured a doorway with a fanlight flanked by pilasters and brackets supporting a cornice, with a round headed window on the first floor.
 The outer bays were fenestrated by sash windows with cornices on the ground floor and by sash windows with archivolts and keystones on the first floor.
-At roof level, there was a modillioned cornice which was broken by a central section containing a clock supported by volutes and surmounted by a bellcote.
+At roof level, there was a modillioned cornice which was broken by a central section containing a clock supported by volutes and surmounted by a bellcote; the clock was made by Jonathon Cryer of Bingley, a millwright and engineer who built up to a dozen public clocks in the 1860s (of which six, including this one, are known to have survived).
 Internally, the principal room was the assembly hall, which was capable of accommodating 700 people and intended for use as a school room, as a mechanics' institute and as a place of worship.
 There was also a library and a reading room as well as a vestry.